 - Present a client success representative with a one-of-a-kind, out-of-the-ordinary situation.

-- Request an operations manager to quickly develop and scale a new process for providing a unique service to clients.
+- Request an operations manager to quickly develop and scale a new process to provide clients a unique service.

 If you are looking for some tips to improve your employees’ critical thinking skills, check out this video for more information.

-Persuasion is the fourth soft skill training topic for employees to incorporate into your training program.
+Persuasion is employees’ fourth soft skill training topic to incorporate into your training program.
 Like so many other soft skills mentioned, a strong persuasion skill is highly demanded.
 As a result, persuasion training at all levels is critical to putting power behind your efforts in 2022.